jae0/adapt/README.md

 *adapt* (Areal Disease Analysis and Predicion Tools) is a set of routines to analyze publicly available disease epidemic data such as COVID-19 that you can customize for your town, province or state or country.
 This data tends to be rather crude counts of cases and recovered people and deaths.
 Your area of interest probably has these announcements and the information is likely captured by concerned citizens.
 To make sense of this information, beyond the daily ups and downs, you need to model it.
 To help, *adapt* attempts to assimilate disease spread data for COVID-19 and other similar diseases and estimate model parameters of classical epidemiological models using Bayesian methods (MCMC via STAN: https://mc-stan.org/) and then simulate/forecast disease progression using stochastic simulation modelling approaches (via the Gillespie method, implemented beautifully by SimInf: https://github.com/stewid/SimInf).
 Areal unit-based approaches using CAR/BYM models (via INLA) are also used to help understand and model spatial patterns (todo).

 A basic model appropriate for such crude data is the SIR (Susceptible-Infected-Recovered) compartmental model.
 This is a well understood model that has its share of limitations but still sufficient to get a crude sense of what is going on.
 Look it up if you want to know details.
 The programs here are used to fit a variation of this model to the crude data, as best we can.
-It diverges from standard usage in that the default model's infection rate parameter is treated as an autoregressive AR(K) process, rather than as a static, disease-specific constant.
+It diverges from standard usage in that the default model's infection rate parameter is treated as an autoregressive AR(K=1) process, rather than as a static, disease-specific constant.
 It, therefore, absorbs the temporal variability in disease dynamics that a simple SIR cannot model.
-This "efective" infection rate and associated "effective" reproductive number can help us understand disease progression. *adapt*  approaches the estimation of these and associated parameters as a "latent, state-space" problem, also often encountered also in fisheries assessment problems where reality can not generally be directly observed.
+This "effective" infection rate and associated "effective" reproductive number can help us understand disease progression.
+More formally, *adapt*  approaches the estimation of these and associated parameters as a "latent, state-space" problem, also often encountered also in fisheries assessment problems, where due to the size of the oceans, reality can not generally be directly observed.

 Use of *adapt*, requires only some minimal understanding of programming, mostly R (https://cran.r-project.org/).
 If you just want to get a sense of what things are like for your area of interest, you need to change the input data (see below for examples).
 For Nova Scotia's status, it is accessing a Google sheet that stores the required information:

 https://docs.google.com/spreadsheets/d/1tgf2H9gDmRnGDGeQE-fC9IPhrmNxP8-JC7Nnnob_vuY/edit#gid=1323236978

-This data was compiled and updated by Jennifer Strang and Nathalie Saint-Jacques.
+This data were compiled and updated by Jennifer Strang and Nathalie Saint-Jacques.
 You can use this as a template.

 Alternatively, you can directly estimate the numbers required and manually create the data structures (see example in and assimilated in https://github.com/jae0/adapt/blob/master/R/data_provinces_of_canada.R ).